 It was actually the mines of the towns in the Sierra that created a need for Las Peñas (what later became Puerto Vallarta), the original name derived from the name given to the rocks that are now known as Los Arcos de Mismaloya.

 In 1851, the small village was the starting point for what later was to become Puerto Vallarta, they would provide salt for the smelting process at the mines and it was taken to the mining towns of the Sierra on mule back.

-In the early XX Century the mines were depleted and the town lost it's precious metal attraction, and the town entered a "time warp" and this is actually one of its main attractives.
+In the early XX Century the mines were depleted and the town lost its precious metal attraction, and the town entered a "time warp" and this is actually one of its main attractions.

 According to the latest census figures in 2010, the municipality of San Sebastián has 5,755 inhabitants.
 It was a mining town a few centuries ago, and at its peak had over 20,000 inhabitants, but following the Mexican Revolution and the closing of most of the mines in the area, the population declined in the nineteenth century.

-Just outside town you can visit many old haciendas, some of which are now in ruins like La Máquina, while others are meticulously restored to their former grandeur like La Quinta, which proudly continues to produce organic coffee.
+Just outside of town, you can visit many old haciendas, some of which are now in ruins like La Máquina, while others are meticulously restored to their former grandeur like La Quinta, which proudly continues to produce organic coffee.